 The Legacy of the Real Ip Man

 The legacy that Ip Man left behind was massive.
 Many lineages look to him as the beginning of their line in Wing Chun.
 Despite all we know of Ip Man, he is still something of a mystery—a mystery in which some of the various movies that star him as a character have tried to fill.
 The real life story of Ip Man is not as glamorous or epic as the movies portray him, but that’s OK!
 Because Ip Man’s true story is just as interesting in its own right.
 Ip Man gave Wing Chun so much that we still learn new things from what he left behind.
-He left behind more than just a way to learn how to fight, he left behind a Wing Chun way of life.
+He left behind more than just a way to learn how to fight, he left behind a Wing Chun way of life (see Ip Man’s Code of Conduct).
 Ip Man’s legacy is so big because if it were not for him, Wing Chun likely would not be as globally practiced as it is today.
-As stated above, Bruce Lee had a hard time practicing his own Wing Chun, due to Chinese folk generally not liking the idea of teaching their martial arts to those who were not of pure Asian heritage.
-Ip Man’s forward thinking allowed someone like Bruce Lee—a man with mixed heritage—to hone his Wing Chun.
+Whether learning Wing Chun online or at a school, Wing Chun is one of the popular forms of Kung Fu.

 The increasing global popularity of Wing Chun is, without a shadow of a doubt, due in no small part because of the Ip Man movies.
 One of the first media portrayals of Ip Man in the movies was in the 1976 film, Bruce Lee: The Man, The Myth.
 It was a small role, played by Ip Chun, the eldest son of Ip Man.
 In a way, Ip Man has been allowed to enjoy a second life due to all of the movies portraying him, however, it is important to look at something that Donnie Yen said after the release of Ip Man 2, when he said he would no longer be playing Ip Man again: